rapyuta-robotics/rclUE/docs/source/examples/publisher_example.rst

 BP Publisher
 -----------------------------

-Blueprint implementation of publisher is very similar to C++ implementation.
+Blueprint implementation of a publisher is very similar to a C++ implementation.
-Blueprint provide you to set logic/process, parametrs and etc from editor.
+Blueprints allow you to set logic/processes, parameters, and other details from the editor.

-\* please enlarge image if font is too small or open BP class in the editor.
+\* Please enlarge the image if the font is too small, or open the BP class in the editor.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Overview of BP Publisher